 Charter schools have been touted as one of the solutions to a failing school system, but not everyone believes charter schools are the best way to reform public schools.
-Test scores offer little assistance in this area, since numbers can often be manipulated to support either side of the aisle.
+Test scores offer little assistance in this area since numbers can often be manipulated to support either side of the aisle.
 As these alternatives to traditional public schools celebrate their 20-year anniversary, can we know definitively if they are making the grade?
 It may depend on who you talk to and which school you are talking about.

 The Growth of Charter Schools

-No matter what educators, parents and lawmakers might think of charter schools, one thing remains crystal clear: the number of charter schools nationwide has been slowly and steadily growing over the past 20 years.
+No matter what educators, parents, and lawmakers might think of charter schools, one thing remains crystal clear: the number of charter schools nationwide has been slowly and steadily growing over the past 20 years.
 The Huffington Post reports that there are now around 5,600 charter schools around the country, attended by more than two million students.
-In states like Michigan, caps have been removed, allowing for exponential growth of charter schools in that state as a multitude of charter operators have moved in to take advantage of more liberal charter authorization laws.
+In states like Michigan, caps have been removed, allowing for the exponential growth of charter schools in that state as a multitude of charter operators have moved in to take advantage of more liberal charter authorization laws.

 According to the Detroit Free Press, Michigan began the new school year with 31 new charter schools and a 32nd in the works.
 Eighteen of those schools are in the Detroit area.
 Those numbers represent the largest charter school growth in a single year since 1990.
 Currently, the state has 277 charter schools operating, with three-fourths operated by for-profit companies.